 How to adjust the shadows in a Rembrandt lighting setup

-The same principles apply to both natural light and flash photography when it comes to controlling the shadows in your photo.
-If you want to lift the shadows on your subject, you need to add fill light in the form of either:
+If you want to lift the shadows on your subject, you need to add fill light:

-- Another light (flash photography)
+- Add another light (flash photography)

-For strong shadows with hard edges, use:
+For strong shadows with hard edges use:

 - A hard light, such as direct sunlight